LindsayTeeters/Week-7-Challenge-Pewlett-Hackard-Analysis-Silver-Tsunami-/README.md

   * 87% of the retired employees, started before the new millennium.
   * Fun fact: Guther is the top first name of retired employees.
   * The Senior Staff and Engineers have the most employees that can participate in the mentorship elgibility.
 This correlates to the number of retirees.

 ![Pivot Table from CSV EXPORT](https://github.com/LindsayTeeters/Week-7-Challenge-Pewlett-Hackard-Analysis-Silver-Tsunami-/blob/main/Resources/mentorship_elgibility%20CSV%20Pivot%20Table%20Image.png)

+## Summary
+The number of employees that retired and who were born from between the years of 1952 and 1955 was 90,398.
+This is the number of positions that will need to be filled.
+The mentorship program percentage is inline with the title breakdown of those retiree; however, retirees contain a wealth a knowlege that was gained over the years. the mentorship program could also add more employees to this program to enhance skillsets.